aaronparker/aaronparker.github.io/_posts/2016-10-24-mcs-capacity-sizing-hyper-v.md

 # Recommendations

-Sizing storage capacity for Machine Creation Services isn&#8217;t something that you&#8217;ll do in isolation or perhaps even do once - design, testing, piloting and monitoring in production will be key to a successful deployment.
+Sizing storage capacity for Machine Creation Services isn't something that you'll do in isolation or perhaps even do once - design, testing, piloting and monitoring in production will be key to a successful deployment.
 Here are a few recommendations for sizing storage capacity:

-  * Size the virtual disk assigned to the master image to be as small as possible; however, don&#8217;t undersize the disk.
+  * Size the virtual disk assigned to the master image to be as small as possible; however, don't undersize the disk.
 Differencing disks and temporary cache disks sizes will match the size of the master image virtual disk, therefore they can grow to that maximum size
   * Monitor the cache in RAM size to understand when overflow to disk kicks in.
 Resize the cache in RAM if it is undersized and you have available RAM to assign to VMs
   * Boot virtual machines and watch the sizes of temporary cache disks and differencing disks to understand disk growth
   * AppDisks or 3rd party layering solutions can enable you to reduce MCS storage capacity by sharing application images across VM instances